National Police Memorial Day

 National Police Memorial Day is an annual event to honour police officers killed in the line of duty.

-This year's National Police Memorial Day was held on Sunday 24 September in Cardiff.
+This year's National Police Memorial Day will take place on Sunday 30 September in Belfast.

 Home Secretary Amber Rudd: